zobe03/vergleich_Netflix_Disney/README.md

 - In "3_Visualization," you'll find the 5 visualizations separately.
 Figur1 and Figur 2 were made using only Plotly.graph_objects, Figur3, Figur4, and Figur5 are each their own dashboard.
 - In "4_HTML_Animation," you can find the final HTML file, which serves as the introduction/cover of the dashboard.
 Additionally, the corresponding image is also located in the folder.
 - In "5_Dashboard," you will find the Python file that executes the dashboard.
-- "6_Video" contains the recorded screen video for security purposes.
 - Lastly, in "7_Screenshoots," you will find screenshots of the dashboard.

 Afterwards, I wish you much enjoyment!